mandober/debrief.cs/501-plt/fundamentals/declaration.md

 Declaration is frequently contrasted with _definition_, but meaning and usage varies significantly between languages.
 A basic dichotomy is whether a declaration contains a definition or not.
 For example, when a declaration of a variable also specifies its value it is a definition of variable; whether a function declaration also specifies its body (function definition) or only its type signature (function declaration).

 Not all languages make this distinction: in many languages declarations always include a definition, and may be referred to as either "declarations" or "definitions".
 However, this distinction is clear in languages that require declaration before use (forward declaration), and in languages where interface and implementation are separated: the interface contains declarations, the implementation contains definitions.

-## Definition

-Declaration alone doesn't allocate any resources, but a declaration followed by initialization may (e.g. defining an empty vector won't cause any allocation).
-Such a construct is called definition.
-For example, when a declaration of a variable also specifies its value it is a variable definition; a function declaration only specifies its signature (input types, output type, visibility modifier, ABI, extern and safety modifiers), but a function definition additionally specifies its body.

-Not all languages make distinction between declaration and definition: in many languages declarations always include a definition, and may be referred to as either "declarations" or "definitions".
-However, this distinction is clear in languages where interface and implementation are separated: the interface contains declarations, the implementation contains definitions.

-In fact, in Rust, only variables and functions have both, declaration and definition; all the other entities have only definition; moreover, only a function used inside a trait definition can avoid specifying its body.